centre-for-educational-technology/rada2/README.md

 Working with JS and SASS requires [Node.js](https://nodejs.org) and [Gulp](http://gulpjs.com/) or compilation, generation and management purposes.
 More information could be found on [Laravel Elixir](https://laravel.com/docs/5.3/elixir) documentation pages.

+Tasks should run well enough with Node.js versions 6 and 8.
+Other versions might be having certain compatibility issues.

 If all the dependencies are installed, then one would only need to run one of the tasks:

  - **gulp** would run all tasks
  - **gulp --production** would run  all tasks and enforce minification and uglification
  - **gulp watch** would run the tasks and keep watching for changes (CTRL + C to cancel the task in terminal)
+ - Same could be achieved by running **npm run prod** and **npm run dev**

  ## Localization